Ohtani, Trout homer again, but Tigers rally past Angels 5-4 – KION546

 The Angels’ two former AL MVPs have homered in the same game 22 times in their five seasons together — including twice in the past three games against Detroit.

 Matt Thaiss also hit his first homer since 2020 for the Angels, who wrapped up their first winning homestand since early May with an awful bullpen performance.
-Los Angeles’ five relievers each gave up an extra-base hit to the first batter they faced.
+Thaiss hasn’t stuck in the big leagues since his rookie season in 2019, but he is batting .333 during his current callup.

+“He’s really swinging the bat well,” Angels interim manager Phil Nevin said of Thaiss.
+“The home run was obviously huge for us at that moment.
+We like what we see.
+We’re going to take a long look at him.”

 FOR STARTERS